Iowa Learning Farms June webinar offers views of water quality solutions

-AMES, Iowa — The Iowa Learning Farms’ monthly webinar will be Wednesday, June 19, at 11:30 a.m., and features Lois Wright Morton, sociology professor at Iowa State University.
+The Iowa Learning Farms’ (ILF) monthly webinar, will be on Wednesday, June 29 at 11:30 a.m., and features Dr. Lois Wright Morton, sociology professor at Iowa State University.
 Her presentation is titled “Linking and Integrating Water Quality Planning for Action.”
 The webinar is part of a free series, hosted by ILF, through Adobe Connect.
 The series is on the third Wednesday of each month.
 A computer with Internet access is all that is needed to participate.

-To connect to the webinars, go to https://connect.extension.iastate.edu/ilf/.
+To connect to the webinars, go to: https://connect.extension.iastate.edu/ilf/.
 Morton will be able to answer questions from webinar “attendees” via the Adobe Connect chat box.
-The ILF website contains links for archived webinars from previous months at http://www.extension.iastate.edu/ilf/Webinars/.
-The webinar archive also will be available in a podcast through iTunes.
+The ILF website contains links for archived webinars from previous months: http://www.extension.iastate.edu/ilf/Webinars/.
+The webinar archive will also be available in a podcast through iTunes.